-What it is, how it’s measured, why it matters, and how to improve it.
-Everything you need to know about construction quality and how to manage it.
+What it is, how it’s measured, why it matters, and how to improve it—everything you need to know about construction quality.

 Quality is what separates the good from the bad.
 Both in our lives and in our work, quality is the defining factor in how we evaluate and are evaluated by others.
 In short, it determines how we feel about our efforts at the end of each day.

 Construction is no different, and the secret to achieving the highest level of quality for any job starts with having standards and systems in place to ensure those standards are met.
 We’ll dive deep into how you can ensure your next construction project excels in quality.
 We’ll examine what quality management is, how construction quality is evaluated, what can stand in the way of quality programs, and processes you can implement to ensure the highest quality for any job.
 Read on for a look at how to achieve the best possible outcomes regarding construction quality.

 At its core, quality in construction means that a project is completed within the defined guidelines set out in the Scope of Work.
 This document serves as a set of guardrails for the project based on the owner’s expectations and sheds light on how to execute the project in a way that meets these standards.

 While quality may seem straightforward – work is completed on time, without damage, and within spec – there are several factors to consider when evaluating the quality of a construction project.
 Among these are certainly whether you have completed the project on schedule and have met the owners’ requirements within the agreed-upon budget.

 Additionally, whether you have fulfilled the specifications in the job’s contract—and avoided disputes in the process—is vital in determining quality.
 Finally, one of the most significant factors in construction quality is ensuring that your final build performs its intended purpose once you’ve wrapped up a job and turned a site over to its owner.